High speed and high resolution. Breakthrough ADC technology switches from 8 to 16 bits in the same oscilloscope.

 In Table format shows a list of the decoded frames, including the data and all flags and identifiers.
 You can set up filtering conditions to display only the frames you are interested in, search for frames with specified properties, or define a start pattern to signal when the program should list the data.

 Currently PicoScope can decode CAN, FlexRay, I²C, I²S, LIN, RS-232/UART, SPI, and USB data.
-New protocols are in development, as well as support for custom serial formats.
+New protocols, including ARINC 429, SENT, and Ethernet, are in development, as well as support for custom serial formats.

 Data can be displayed in Hex, Binary, ASCII or Decimal formats.
 To help make decoded data even easier to read PicoScope enables use of a link file so that, for example, address hex 03DF can be displayed as “Oil Temperature”, or whatever the parameter means in human-readable form.